amandazhuyilan/raytracing-in-one-weekend-rust/README.md

 # Raytracing in One Weekend, in Rust
 Following the [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) tutorial in Rust.

+At the core, a raytracer sends rays through pixels and computes the color seen in the directions of those rays.
+The involved steps are:
+1. calculate the ray from eye to the pixel,
+2. determine which ray the object intersects,
+3. compute a color from that intersection point.

 1. Sample Image Generator
 The `sample_image_generator.rs` will generate a colorful `.ppm` image: